ilg-physics-ucsb/physics6-manual/6AL/MathLab2/MathLab2.md

 :::

 :::Question
-Which function fits the data better?
-Linear or exponential?
+Which function fits the data better - linear or exponential?
 Explain your reasoning.
 :::
 :::

 ### Significant Figures in the Line of Best Fit
 Just like all physical quantities, a trend or slope estimated from data is subject to the limits of significant figures for reporting purposes.
-In the case of the line of best fit, which may be calculated from tens --- if not hundreds --- of data points, the number of significant figures isn't directly inherited from the number in your present in your data.
+In the case of the line of best fit, which may be calculated from tens --- if not hundreds --- of data points, the number of significant figures isn't directly inherited from the number of sig figs present in your data.
 This is something that must be estimated from the entire set of data you are working with.

 We have to be clear about what a sig fig is so we know how many digits to keep!
 When we talk about a sig fig, we are actually talking about a measure of *uncertainty*.
 For example, if I measure and record the velocity of 1.2 m/s, I am saying that the actual value of that velocity is greater than 1.15 m/s and less than 1.25 m/s --- otherwise, that the true velocity lies in this interval of numbers that *round* to 1.2 m/s; hence, the "2"  is the smallest significant digit.

 The same principle applies for lines of best fit: we need to determine the smallest digit that is not sensitive to the random nature of a real set of data, which will never fall exactly on your trend line.
-While the math an concepts that are needed to fully understand this procedure are often employed in upper-division labs with error analysis components, we can use spreadsheets to help us determine the error.
-By using the function "LINEST", a spreadsheet will provide with the slope and intercept as well as the error in those numbers.
-The error will tell use the number of sig figs to use.
+While the math and concepts that are needed to fully understand this procedure are often employed in upper-division labs with error analysis components, we can use spreadsheets to help us determine the error.
+By using the function "LINEST", a spreadsheet will provide us with the values for the slope and intercept as well as the error in those values.
+The error will tell us the correct number of sig figs needed.
 We will demonstrate how to use this below.

 To use this to determine your least significant digit, you would then truncate the value of $m$ at the digit that coincides with the first non-zero tens place of the uncertainty.
 For example, if you obtained $m=12.9274...$ and an uncertainty of $0.038273$, you would report in your notebook and report $m= 12.9$.
 This is very similar to using the "STDEV" function that we used last lab.